notsag-dev/htb-haircut/README.md

 /exposed.php (Status: 200)
 ```

-The page `/exposed.php` has a text input, and when passing a URL it displays on screen the result of curling it.
+The page `/exposed.php` has a text input, and when passing a URL it apparently curls it in the back-end and displays on screen the result.
 I tried to inject some commands but some symbols/keywords were blocked by the back-end e.g. &, ;, |, python and nc.
 Curl flags were not blocked, though.

 ## Exploitation
-Checking `curl` man page for ways to get more information on the system or executing arbitrary code, I thought that using curl's request body (-d) could be an acceptable way of transmitting info to a listener.
-By leveraging backticks, commands can be executed and their results would be sent back to our listener.
+Checking the man page of `curl`, I thought that by using curl's request body (-d) it could be possible to transmit arbitrary info to a listener.
+By leveraging backticks, it could be possible to pass the result of a command execution to the listener.
+Neat!

 Set up listener on the attacker machine:
 ```